mateusjunges/trackable-jobs-for-laravel/README.md

 If you want to override any of the methods, you must copy and paste (because you can't use `parent` for traits) the content of each one inside your class, so this package still work as intended.

-For example: if you need to change the constructor of your job, you can use the `Junges\TrackableJobs\Traits\Trackable` and alias the `__construct` with some other name, for example:
+For example: if you need to change the constructor of your job, you can use the `Junges\TrackableJobs\Concerns\Trackable` and alias the `__construct` with some other name, for example:

 ```php
 <?php